Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Related Works

-\textbf{Parameter-Efficient Fine-tuning.} In the NLP domain, parameter-efficient fine-tuning (PEFT) has achieved notable success by freezing most parameters of the foundation model and fine-tuning a select few.
-Various strategies have been introduced, such as BitFit~\cite{Bitfit}, which tweaks only the bias-terms of the model, or just a subset of these terms; Prompt-tuning~\cite{prompt_tuning}, which learns soft prompts to condition frozen language models to perform specific downstream tasks; Adapter-tuning~\cite{adapter}, which incorporates extra lightweight modules within each Transformer layer; and notably, LoRA~\cite{lora}, which injects trainable rank decomposition matrices into each layer of transformer architecture, yielding significant influence.
-PEFT methods are gaining traction in computer vision as well, exemplified by Visual Prompt Tuning~\cite{vpt}, which prepends prompts into the input sequence of Transformer layers for fine-tuning, and AdaptFormer~\cite{adaptformer}, which replaces MLP block in the transformer encoder with an AdaptMLP comprising two sub-branches.
-However, these methodologies are primarily tuned for classification tasks, where each image contains only one target to identify.
-Our endeavor is tailored for segmentation tasks, refining feature maps at the object-level for each instance in the image, thereby achieving superior performance.
+\textbf{Parameter-Efficient Fine-tuning.} In the realm of NLP, parameter-efficient fine-tuning (PEFT) has achieved notable success by freezing most parameters of VFMs and fine-tuning a select few.
+Various approaches have been developed, such as BitFit~\cite{Bitfit}, which adjusts only the model's bias terms; Prompt-tuning~\cite{prompt_tuning}, introducing soft prompts to adapt frozen language models; Adapter-tuning~\cite{adapter}, adding lightweight modules to each transformer layer; and notably, LoRA~\cite{lora}, which injects trainable rank decomposition matrices into transformer layers, yielding significant influence.

+The application of PEFT methods is also expanding into the field of computer vision~\cite{fahes2023simple,kumar2022fine}, with notable examples such as Visual Prompt Tuning (VPT)~\cite{vpt}, which prepends prompts into the input sequence of transformer layers; AdaptFormer~\cite{adaptformer}, replacing the MLP block in the transformer encoder with an AdaptMLP; LP-FT~\cite{kumar2022fine} find that fine-tuning can achieve worse accuracy than linear probing out-of-distribution; and Prompt-ICM~\cite{feng2023prompt}, applying large-scale pre-trained models to the task of image coding for machines.
+Contrasting with these methods, we aim to refine feature maps for each instance within an image, thereby achieving superior performance in the realm of DGSS.